-Ideal for mobile or remote work stations, VDI is a significant benefit to user desktop management, offering increased security, bring-your-own-device (BYOD) flexibility, and better image management.
+Ideal for mobile or remote workstations, VDI provides significant benefits to user desktop management, offering increased security, bring-your-own-device (BYOD) flexibility, and better image management.

 History of VDI

-Despite the increasing demand for VDI, the technology hasn’t always had a great track record, as many organizations found it too costly and complex to implement and use.
-Previous issues with VDI include external bandwidth problems for a large number of users, difficulties ensuring networks are secure via VPNs and navigating the constant changes to Windows virtual machine licensing.
+Despite the increasing demand for VDI technology, it hasn’t always had a great track record, as many organizations found it too costly and complex to implement and use.
+Previous issues included external bandwidth problems for a large number of users, difficulties ensuring networks are secure, and navigating the constant changes to Windows virtual machine licensing.

 The Future of VDI

-Scale Computing has streamlined the infrastructure (the “i”) in VDI for the midmarket and distributed enterprise and has opened up access to for those who previously believed it to be unaffordable or unrealistic.
-Scale Computing HC3 automates infrastructure management so that a solution can be deployed quickly, managed easily, and allow for future growth with seamless scale out.
-By pairing Scale Computing HC3 virtualization with VDI solutions or remote desktop solutions like Leostream or Parallels, users get a simple, all-in-one solution that provides rapid deployment, ease of management, and high availability at affordable prices.
+Scale Computing has streamlined the infrastructure for the mid-market and distributed enterprise and has opened up access to those who previously believed it to be unaffordable or unrealistic.
+Scale Computing HyperCore automates infrastructure management so that a solution can be deployed quickly, managed easily, and allow for future growth with seamless scale-out.
+By pairing SC//HyperCore virtualization with VDI solutions or remote desktop solutions, users get a simple, all-in-one solution that provides rapid deployment, ease of management, and high availability at affordable prices.

-Parallels works with both VDI and remote desktop sessions for connection management and is integrated with RDSH for application publishing.
-Parallels users also see more BYOD connectivity to desktops and applications on nearly any operating system.
-When combined with Scale Computing HC3, Parallels RAS enables administrators to rapidly provision and manage virtual machine (VM) thin clones centrally from Parallels RAS Console to make virtual desktop infrastructure solutions faster, more affordable and easier to use.
+Parallels RAS works with both VDI and remote desktop sessions for connection management and is integrated with RDSH for application publishing.
+Parallels RAS users also see more BYOD connectivity to desktops and applications on nearly any operating system.
+When combined with SC//HyperCore, Parallels RAS enables administrators to rapidly provision and manage virtual machine (VM) thin clones centrally from Parallels RAS Console to make virtual desktop infrastructure solutions faster, more affordable, and easier to use.